Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Method

+Overall, the block-level geometry derived from atomic interactions defines the connectivity of the graph, while the atom-level instances compose the unordered matrix-form node features with variable sizes.
 As we will observe in the next section, the above bilevel design allows our model to capture sparse interactions for the top level and dense interactions for the bottom level, achieving a desirable integration of different granularities.

-In this paper, we focus on proteins and small molecules, whose building blocks are conventionally defined as residues~\citep{zhang2022protein} and atoms~\citep{jiao2022energy, zaidi2022pre}, respectively.
-Note that the representation can be easily extended to arbitrary block definitions (e.g. subgraph-level decomposition of small molecules~\citep{geng2023novo, kong2022molecule}), and therefore it can accommodate other types of molecules as well (e.g. DNA, with nucleobases as building blocks~\citep{avsec2021effective, watson1953structure}).
+We will also demonstrate in the experiments that the representation can be easily extended to arbitrary block definitions (\emph{e.g.} subgraph-decomposition of small molecules~\citep{kong2022molecule, geng2023novo}).

-\paragraph{Connection to Single-Level Representations} If we restrict the blocks to one-atom subsets only, then we obtain the \textbf{atom-level} representation where each node is one atom, and correspondingly both $\mH_i$ and $\vec{\mX}_i$ are downgraded to row vectors as $n_i \equiv 1$.
+\textbf{Connection to Single-Level Representations} \ By restricting the blocks to one-atom subsets, we can obtain the \textbf{atom-level} representation where each node is one atom, and correspondingly both $\mH_i$ and $\vec{\mX}_i$ are downgraded to row vectors as $n_i \equiv 1$.
 If we retain the building blocks but replace $\mH_i$ and $\vec{\mX}_i$ with their centroids, then we obtain the \textbf{block-level} representation where the atoms in the same block are pooled into one single instance.
 Both single-level representations assign a vector and a 3D coordinate to each node, hence can be fed into most structural learning models~\citep{gasteiger2020directional, satorras2021egnn, schutt2017schnet, tholke2022torchmd}.
-In contrast, the proposed bilevel representation requires the capability of processing E(3)-equivariant feature matrices ($\mH_i$ and $\vec{\mX}_i$) with a variable number of rows, which cannot be directly processed by existing models.
+On the contrary, the proposed bilevel representation requires the capability of processing E(3)-equivariant feature matrices ($\mH_i$ and $\vec{\mX}_i$) with a variable number of rows, which cannot be directly processed by existing models.
 Additionally, within each block, the rows of $\mH_i$ and $\vec{\mX}_i$ are indeed elements in a set and their update should be unaffected by the row order.
 Luckily, the above challenges are well handled by our Generalist Equivariant Transformer proposed in the next section.